 This post is brought to you by Go Organically.

 The makers of Go Organically® Fruit Snacks think organic food should taste good.
-Go Organically® Fruit Snacks are a tasty, on-the-go USDA-certified organic fruit snack made with real fruit, offering the most delicious and authentic snacks for your family.
+Go Organically® Fruit Snacks are a tasty, on-the-go USDA-certified organic fruit snack made with real fruit, offering your family the most delicious and authentic snacks.
 Go Organically®…You’ll like what’s in it.
 You’ll love what’s not! ™

 It would be my family’s first visit to a Civil War Battlefield.